abhishekraut01/DailyCode/Databases/Design_Darabase_basic/readme.md

 ### User Entity
 - user should able to sign up in platform
+- user will have subscription -> isVarified

+## many to many relation
+- user should able to follow other users

+## contact details
 - user will have contact details

-- user will have subscription
-- user should able to follow other users
+## notification
 - user will have notification

 ### Messages Entity